Studies in Sexualities Essay Prize

 Essays should be a maximum of 5,000 words (excluding bibliography and footnotes) and may derive from any Emory course, including classes in Emory College, Oxford College, the Laney Graduate School, Goizueta Business School, School of Law, School of Medicine, Nell Hodgson Woodruff School of Nursing, Rollins School of Public Health, Candler School of Theology.

-For Undergraduate Essay Awards
+Undergraduate Essay Award Winners

 - Emma Kantor, "Agents of Destruction : Sexual Assault Realisation in Girls and I May Destroy You".
 Written for Film 102 with Dr. Michelle Schrieber in the Department of Film and Media Studies.